Why Traders Are Leaving Thinkorswim in 2026

 Moomoo offers free Level 2 market depth data with a brokerage account — a standout feature that most platforms charge for or do not offer at all.
 For thinkorswim users who valued the Level 2 data and time-and-sales window, Moomoo provides similar market depth transparency at no cost.
 The charting is cleaner than thinkorswim's with roughly 50 indicators, and the mobile app is polished.

 Moomoo does not compete on analysis depth.
 There is no scripting, no AI features, no backtesting, and limited fundamentals.
 It is a brokerage app with better-than-average data, not an analysis platform.
 For traders who want free Level 2 data alongside their execution, Moomoo delivers.
-For the actual analysis workflow that thinkorswim provided, pair it with ChartingLens.

 10. Stockanalysis.com — Best Free Fundamental Research Site